Key Takeaways

 Frequently Asked Questions

 Paying the minimum is always better than missing a payment.
 If that's genuinely all you can afford right now, pay it and protect your credit score.
 But as soon as you have any extra cash — even $20/month — put it toward the highest-rate debt first.
+Even tiny increases break the declining minimum cycle.

 Does this apply to student loans and car loans too?

-How do I know if my extra payment is actually going to principal?
+How do I make sure my extra payment goes to principal?

 See Your Real Payoff Numbers